 Articular Cartilage Paste Graft

-The arthritic area of the knee, or the area where there is missing cartilage, is morselized by the surgeon to create a fresh blood supply and to bring stem cells to the surface.
+The arthritic area of the knee, or the area where there is missing cartilage, is morselized by the surgeon to create a fresh blood supply and to bring marrow cells to the surface.
 The graft is harvested from the intercondylar notch (a non-weight bearing part of the knee), crushed into a paste, and packed into the fractured chondral defect.
 The result is a repair technique that can provide durable cartilage repair tissue with long-term improvement in function and diminishment of pain.

 "Articular cartilage paste grafting has provided my patients with tremendous relief and permitted a return to sports for many arthritic joints that were thought to require joint replacement.
 Our published peer reviewed long-term outcome studies have matched or exceeded any other published work.
 Paste grafting has been a great tool for salvaging failed microfractures and other cartilage procedures."